 “Like a lot of enterprise organizations, we have stringent security requirements.
-So yes, there were a few design choices; I wouldn’t even say challenges, more decisions.
+So yes, there were a few design choices; I wouldn’t say challenges or more decisions.
 But nothing we weren’t able to solve.”

 Since implementing Pexip as a bridge solution, PwC Australia has been able to better leverage its technology already in place.
 Employees now enjoy a seamless meeting experience on any device, even if they still use Cisco or Google Meet platforms.
-Staff at some PwC Australia office locations with older technology can easily join meetings that were previously off limits.
+Staff at some PwC Australia office locations with older technology can easily join previously off-limits meetings.

 Where to next?

-PwC Australia’s vision for video meetings in future is all about “seamless experience and connection.”
-Where people can conveniently hop onto a video chat, whether at home, a café, on the train or safely in their car, without even needing to perform a single touch.
+PwC Australia’s vision for video meetings in the future is all about “seamless experience and connection.”
+Where people can conveniently hop onto a video chat, whether at home, a café, on the train, or safely in their car, without even needing to perform a single touch.

-Calendar integration applications backed by artificial intelligence are being developed that schedule and invite the right people to meetings automatically.
-Physical rooms are booked, if necessary, and participants sent remote access links.
+Calendar integration applications backed by artificial intelligence are being developed that automatically schedule and invite the right people to meetings.
+Physical rooms are booked, if necessary, and participants are sent remote access links.